simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 --------

-`Logstash`_ is an Open Source tool that provides a means for SIMP implementations to have logs and events collected, searched, and forwarded (filtered or unfiltered) to another host.
+`Logstash`_ is an Open Source tool that provides a means for SIMP implementations to have logs and events collected, filtered, and forwarded to another host.
 SIMP comes with three separate but related modules.
 The modules are:

 * **Logstash:** Installs the RPMs and configuration needed for log inputs, filters, and outputs.